pi-top/pi-top-Python-SDK/docs/installing.rst

 Using apt
 =====================

 The latest version can also be installed through `apt`.
+In your pi-top, run:

 .. code-block:: sh

     $ sudo apt install py-pitop

-For this to work, please make sure that you include pi-top's apt repository in your sources:
+For this to work, please make sure that you include pi-top's apt repository in your sources.
+If you're running pi-topOS they're already configured.
+If not, add them by running:

 .. code-block:: sh

-    $ sudo apt install py-pitop
+    $ echo "deb http://apt.pi-top.com/pi-top-os/ sirius main contrib non-free" | sudo tee -a "/etc/apt/sources.list.d/pi-top.list"

 Building from Source